1. URDF Import: Turtlebot

-Omniverse Isaac Sim have several tools to facilitate integration with the ROS system.
-We have both ROS and ROS2 bridges in forms of Omnigraph nodes, an URDF importer, as well as connection to Gazebo/Ignition.
+Omniverse Isaac Sim have several tools to facilitate integration with ROS systems.
+We have both ROS and ROS2 bridges, an URDF importer, as well as connection to Gazebo/Ignition.
 This tutorial series gives examples of how to use these tools.

-In this example, we will import a Turtlebot3 into Isaac Sim using the URDF importer.
+In this example, we will setup up a Turtlebot3 in Isaac Sim and enable it to drive around.
+We will

-Completed ROS & ROS 2 Installation so that ROS is available, ROS extension is enabled, and necessary environment variables are set.
+Completed ROS & ROS 2 Installation so that ROS2 is available, ROS2 extension is enabled, and necessary environment variables are set.

 Basic understanding ROS workspace.

 Download and build the Turtlebot3 package if you haven’t done so already.
-You can build it inside the ROS workspace.
-You can also use your own ROS workspace.
-If you choose to use your own workspace, make sure to source that workspace before launching Omniverse Isaac Sim, so that the path to it is part of
+You can build it inside the provided ROS2 workspace.
+You can also use your own ROS2 workspace.
+If you choose to use your own workspace, make sure the path to it is part of

 git clone -b <distro>-devel https://github.com/ROBOTIS-GIT/turtlebot3.git turtlebot3